-Auditory processing is the brain’s ability to hear and understand information that comes in through the ears.
+Auditory processing in childhood is the brain’s ability to hear and understand information that comes in through the ears.

 Simply put, there is a part of hearing that the ears do and a part of hearing that the brain does.
 Auditory processing is the part that the brain does.

 Your child may say ‘What did you say’ a lot.
 It may seem like they didn’t hear you.
 Your child may have unexplained reading challenges or poor listening skills.

 When asked to repeat words that sound a little bit different, they may pronounce them the same.
 For example, they may read ‘where’ instead of ‘were’ or ‘mack’ for ‘make.’
 You might hear ‘shock’ for ‘shop’ or ‘sack’ for ‘snack.’
 A child with these challenges has trouble processing the different sounds within words.

 Common Symptoms of Auditory Processing Problems in Children

 - Mishearing words: Having a hard time discerning or understanding words

 - Lost in conversation: your child may be paying attention but still not following the conversation

 - Reading problems: your child may struggle in reading because they have poor phonological awareness, which means they do not ‘hear’ the letter sounds right

 - Spelling problems: your child may have trouble spelling

 - Vocabulary problems: your child may have a poor vocabulary, even with high intelligence